canonical/snapd/interfaces/builtin/README.md

 choose one.

-So called super-privileged plugs should also be disallowed installation on a system and a snap declaration is required to override the base declaration to allow installation (eg, kernel-module-control).
+So called super-privileged plugs should also be disallowed installation on a system.
+A snap declaration is required to override the base declaration to allow installation (eg, kernel-module-control).
 Eg:

     plugs: